front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ### New icon required

-In this release we added a new Alert component `<WarnAlert>`.
-As such we needed a warning icon.

-We also needed a new people icon for the b2b module.
+In this release, two new icons (`warn` and `users`) were added to [the `<Icon>` component](https://gitlab.com/front-commerce/front-commerce/-/blob/main/src/web/theme/components/atoms/Icon/Icon.js).

-We added these icons in [the theme's `<Icon>` component](https://gitlab.com/front-commerce/front-commerce/-/blob/main/src/web/theme/components/atoms/Icon/Icon.js).
-If you have overridden the `<Icon>` component please add both icons as follows to the list of icons to avoid any error messages at page loading.
+If you have overridden the `<Icon>` component, you need to add both icons as follows to the list of icons to avoid any error messages at page loading:

 ```diff
 import {